MON - FRI 8AM - 5PM

 3. Apply oil to the chain and bar to prevent rusting.

 4. Store it in a dry, safe place, away from children and pets.
+If you plan to store your chainsaw vertically or hang it up, make sure the fuel tank is completely empty first.

-Checking the Starter Cord
+Checking the starter cord

 1. Remove the starter assembly cover.